animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 A lot of the concepts from the last lessons are relevant to security.
 Visibility types determine who gets to call a function, addresses and the require function allow conditional code execution etc.

 When writing smart contract code in Solidity it is important to be aware of the consequences of using these different types and functions.
-Examine public and external functions and think about if they can be used in a way that contradicts how you want the smart contract to function.
+Look at all public and external functions and ask yourself if they can be used in a way that contradicts how you want the smart contract to function.

 ### Owning a contract